dgitj/dgitj.github.io/index.md

 In my research, I explore ways to enhance collaboration in the development and use of machine learning models.

 Specifically, I focuse on building robust and scalable collaborative and distributed machine learning systems that help individuals and organizations address training data scarcity.

 I am particularly interested in how theoretical advancements in this field can have real-world impact in areas like personalized healthcare and drug development.

 Beyond research, I have a wide range of interests including animals, finance, fungi, plants, running, and tennis.
 I’m always open to learning more.
 Feel free to reach out if you'd like to connect!

+---

+> "Even top-ranked tennis players win barely more than half of the points they play.
+When you lose every second point, on average, you learn not to dwell on every shot."
+> Roger Federer

 ## Selected Publications

 1. Jin, Kannengiesser, Rank, and Sunyaev: Collaborative Distributed Machine Learning
 2. Jin, Kannengiesser, Sturm, and Sunyaev: Tackling Challenges of Robustness Measures in Open Multi-Agent Systems

----

-> "The best in the world are not the best because they win every point...It's because they know they'll lose...again and again.. and have learned how to deal with it."

-Roger Federer

 ## Projects
 1. SlenDefence